aureola-codes/awesome-accessories/README.md

 ## Installation

+### Unity Asset Store

+Download the package from the [Unity Asset Store](https://assetstore.unity.com/packages/slug/278356).

-### Unity Package
+### Unity Package (Github)

-Download the Unity Package from the last published version.
+Download the Unity Package from the last published version on Github.

 ### Manually